Updated: 8/16/2023 | Las Vegas Travel Guide

 Omega Mart is a creative art and experience installation by Meow Wolf!

-From the exterior, it looks like a normal grocery store, but once inside, there are so many fun experiences and interactive installations that you can partake in.
+From the exterior, it looks like a grocery store, but once inside, there are so many fun experiences and interactive installations that you can partake in.
 It’s like stepping into an alternate world that is filled with weird displays and oddities.
-Expect to spend HOURS here, and honestly, that’s not a bad thing!
+Expect to spend 2-3 hours here.
+We promise you’ll have so much fun!

 #3 Drive Out to the Seven Magic Mountains